The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 PhD researchers are entitled to Disabled Students' Allowance, just the same as undergraduate and Masters students.
 Our guide explain how this support works for students with and without Research Council funding.

 The Research Councils don’t actually fund PhD students directly.
-Instead they provide universities with budgets for studentship allocations.
+Instead they provide universities with money for a set number of studentships.

 Details of individual DTCs and CDTs vary.
 Some involve several universities.
 Others are run by a single institution.

-You can check current PhD funding activities in your area using the individual Research Councils’ websites:
+You can check current PhD funding activities in your subject using the individual Research Councils’ websites:

 Remember that you can also find details of specific Research Council funded projects and programmes in our PhD search.